kazuma007/video-streaming/README.md

 Uploading large files directly through an API can be time-consuming and may lead to timeouts or performance issues.
 Therefore, asynchronous processing such as a queue system can be utilized in the future.

 ## Assumption

+Below is the assumption regarding request and response for each API.

 ### Publish a video API